martinferianc/PatternRecognition-EIE4/README.md

 python3 Coursework\ 2/kNN.py
 ```

-and the figures will be found in `results/<Method>/`
+and the figures will be found in `results/<Method>/` or printed in your terminal.

 ## Authors:

-- Martin Ferianc
+- Martin Ferianc (mf2915@ic.ac.uk)

-- Alexander Alex Montgomerie-Corcoran
+- Alexander Montgomerie-Corcoran ()

 2018